meesern/meesern.github.com/_mm/source/2011/11/satisfying-blog.html.markdown

 ---
-title: "The World's Most Satisfying Blogging Platform"
+title:  The World's Most Satisfying Blogging Platform
 date:   05/11/2011
 tags:   software, other
+draft:  true
 ---

 I Only Wanted a Simple Blog